jbesomi/texthero/website/docs/getting-started.md

 pip install texthero
 ```

-If you have already installed it and what to upgrade to the last version type:
+If you have already installed it and want to upgrade to the last version type:

 ```bash
 pip install texthero -U